 Business meetings that are conducted in English are getting more and more common in Brazil.
 However, as a measure of precaution, you should inquire beforehand whether an interpreter is needed.

 When meeting for the first time it is customary to greet each other with a handshake.
 If you already know each other it is common to hug and/or exchange kisses on the left and right cheek.
 Men also like to pat each other’s shoulders.

 It is not common to immediately hand over your business card.
 First chat a little, then pull out your business card and rather casually place it on the table.

 Your business cards can be in English, yet it is well received if your contact details are also listed in Portuguese.

 Form of address

 The company boss is often addressed with Doutor – whether he actually holds a Ph.D. or not is in this context not important.
-And don’t be surprised: the same will probably happen to you at gas stations: In Brazil the service-attendant who is refueling your car will probably address you with Doutor.
+And don’t be surprised: the same will probably happen to you at gas stations: In Brazil, the service-attendant who is refuelling your car will probably address you with Doutor.